 ROLE OF MEDICATIONS ON HEALING

-Some examples of medications that affect wound healing and bone remodeling positively include metformin, a commonly prescribed anti-diabetic drug.
+Some examples of medications that affect wound healing and bone remodeling positively include metformin online, a commonly prescribed anti-diabetic drug.
 Medications that can negatively affect bone include thiazolidinedione, heparin and some antineoplastic drugs.
 Among the drugs affecting homeostasis and early wound healing, anti-vascular endothelial growth factor (anti-VEGF) has been shown to have a negative impact on osseointegration in vivo.6 The two most widely used anti-VEGF drugs are ranibizumab and bevacizumab, which bind to all three forms of VEGF.

 Drugs interfering with central pathways include medications that exert either beneficial or negative effects on bone.
 The former group includes drugs that target the central nervous system, such as β-blockers, thiazide diuretics, angiotensin-converting enzyme inhibitors, and angiotensin II receptor blockers,7,8 which are all commonly prescribed.
 Some medications may have a negative effect on bone, however.
 This includes drugs targeting the central nervous system, such as selective serotonin reuptake inhibitors (SSRIs),8 antiepileptic drugs, opioids, glucocorticoids and alcohol.
 In 2014, Wu et al9 reported that patients on SSRI treatment had a higher risk of osseointegrated implant failure.
 They concluded SSRIs may cause bone loss by inhibiting the bone-remodeling processes triggered by mechanical loading following implant restoration.